theohmproject/ohmcoin/doc/guide-startmany.md

     * Click *Request payment*
 5. Click the *Copy Address* button

-Create a new wallet address for each MasterNode.
+Create a new wallet address for each Karmanode.

 Close your QT Wallet.